gvwilson/thirdbit/fiction/iffy/index.md

 Again and again she found herself on deck, hoping that her friend would somehow just show up.
-She messaged Honesty's olders a couple of times, but all they could say was, "We're awe waitin' to hear back."
+She messaged Honesty's olders, but all they could say was, "We're awe waitin' to hear back."
+Finally,
-She finally broke down and messaged Jeep.
+she messaged Jeep.

 - *couple o' days an' i was on my feet, but that bit's all mud. couple more days 'til anythin' i can remember clearly*